ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ### Definition of the Merkle Tree    {#merkle-tree-def}

-Note: This is a copy of {{Section 2.1.1 of RFC9162}} except that the Merkle Tree Hash algorithm currently treats leaves and intermediate nodes the same during hashing.
+Note: This is a copy of {{Section 2.1.1 of RFC9162}} except that the Merkle Tree Hash algorithm treats leaves and intermediate nodes the same during hashing.

 The ledger uses a binary Merkle Tree for efficient auditing.
 The hash algorithm used is one of the service's parameters (see Section {{parameters}}).
 This document establishes a registry of acceptable hash algorithms (see {{hash-alg-registry}}).
 Throughout this document, the hash algorithm in use is referred to as HASH and the size of its output in bytes is referred to as HASH_SIZE.
 The input to the Merkle Tree Hash is a list of data entries; these entries will be hashed to form the leaves of the Merkle Tree.
 The output is a single HASH_SIZE Merkle Tree Hash.
 Given an ordered list of n inputs, D_n = \{d\[0\], d\[1\], ..., d\[n-1\]\}, the Merkle Tree Hash (MTH) is thus defined as follows: